frangucc/thenodechronbook/README.md

 * **1 CAP:** Deep in the cool dark basement lies Gou's the secret headquarters, hidden behind thick cardboard boxes filled with the family's old and unused posessions.

-> **PANEL TWO** - CLOSER REVEAL OF THE TWO BOYS WORKING OUT OF GOU'S SECRET BASEMENT HIDEOUT HEADQUARTERS...
+> **PANEL TWO** - CLOSER REVEAL OF THE TWO BOYS WORKING OUT OF GOU'S STEALTH MODE HEADQUARTERS...

-* **2 CAP:** Tis not without strife Gou secretly develops his innovations, for his father Chino does not want him to follow in his footsteps.
+* **2 CAP:** Tis not without strife Gou secretly develops his innovations in stealth mode, for his father Chino does not want him to follow in his footsteps.

 > **PANEL THREE** - EVEN CLOSER...
 UNTIL WE GET RIGHT UP BEHIND THEM AND SEE WHAT GOU'S WORKSTATION AND SETUP LOOKS LIKE.
 OFF AND AROUND THE AREA ARE PALETS OF OLD PC'S COVERED IN TARPS AND STACKS OF OLD PC POWER SUPPLIES THAT GOU HAPPENS TO BE SALVAGING FOR SOME REASON.
 THE COMPUTER SCREENS HAVE GECKOBOARDS AND GOU IS CLEARLY MONITORING EVERYTING FROM LATEST BITCOIN STOCK PRICES TO SECURITY CAMERAS AROUND THE PROPERTY.
 YOU GET THE FEELING THAT IT'S THE START OF A CIA LIKE HEADQUARTER HACKER OPERATION AND THAT THERE IS A TON OF ROOM FOR EXPANSION.

-* **3 CAP:** It's not without strife Gou must develop his innovations, for his father Chino
+* **3 CAP:** It's no secret that the worlds greatest inventors, from Davinici to Einstein kept their inventions a secret until they were ready.

+* **4 CAP:** By banning Gou from hacking on code and hardware, Chino had inadvertently created one of the youngest stealth mode hackers on the planet.

 PAGE 7

 > **PANEL ONE** - FULL PAGE PANEL.
 GOU IS FIXATED ON A HIGHLY EXPIRAMENTAL PROJECT.
-IF IT WORKS, HE'LL MAKE A TON OF MONEY MINING FOR BITCOIN.
-HE'S TRYING TO SEE IF HE CAN RETROFIT OLD DESKTOP POWER SUPPLIES WITH RODIN COILS.
-WE SEE GOU TRIAGING OUT THE EXISTING COPPER COILS AND EXAMINING THEM UNDER A LIGHT.
-HE'S FAILED SEVERAL TIMES OF IT AND RODIN COILS ARE CONTROVERSIAL IN THE FIRST PLACE, HOWEVER IF YOU LOOK THEM UP ON YOUTUBE, YOU WILL FIND HUNDREDS OF THOUSANDS OF EE'S EXPIRAMENTING WITH THEM.
-HE'S TAKING A HUGE RISK BY DOING THIS IN HIS BASEMENT, AS HE'S BEEN FORBIDDEN TO HACK ON COMPUTERS BY HIS FATHER.
+IF IT WORKS HIS BITCOIN MINING OPERATION WILL ACTUALLY BECOME PROFITABLE.
+HE'S TRYING TO SEE IF HE CAN RETROFIT OLD DESKTOP POWER SUPPLIES WITH RODIN COILS, A TOPIC MANY SAY IS PSUEDO SCIENCE.
+IN THIS MOMENT, WE SEE GOU TRIAGING OUT THE EXISTING COPPER COILS AND EXAMINING THEM UNDER A LIGHT.
+HE'S FAILED SEVERAL TIMES OF IT AND RODIN COILS ARE CONTROVERSIAL IN THE FIRST PLACE, [HOWEVER IF YOU LOOK THEM UP ON YOUTUBE](https://www.youtube.com/results?search_query=rodin+coil), YOU WILL FIND 50,000 EE'S EXPIRAMENTING WITH THEM.
+GOU'S TAKING A HUGE RISK BY DOING THIS IN HIS BASEMENT, AS HE'S BEEN FORBIDDEN TO HACK ON COMPUTERS BY HIS FATHER.
+NON COULD GET IN TROUBLE JUST FOR BEING AROUND GOU IT'S THAT DANGEROUS.
+AND WHILE TOTALLY CHILL MOST OF THE TIME, YOU DON'T WANT TO PISS OFF CHINO, THEIR FATHER.
 IN THIS PANEL, WE SEE A CLOSEUP OF GOU'S FACE AND THE INTERNAL WIRING OF THE POWER SOURCE AS HE SNIPS THE TWO WIRES CONNECTING THE EXISTING COPPER COIL TO THE BASE OF THE BATTERY.
 SEE REFERENCE MATERIALS BELOW FOR IMAGES OF THE INSIDE OF A POWER SOURCE AND A RODIN COIL.

 * **1 CAP:** Swarn to be a normal boy and not to get caught up in computers and technology, Gou Sokyeo taught himself the art of electrical computer engineering against his fathers wishes.